FAQs

 We like to take a phased approach when quoting and designing your radon system.
 This allows us to potentially save you money by not mitigating areas (such as crawl spaces and garages) that may not be the source of your radon.

 Yes.
 Fire stop collars prevent a fire from spreading from the garage to the house.
-Unfortunately, we often see contractors skip this very important step.
-We take your family’s safety seriously and never skip important measures such as this.
+Unfortunately, we often see contractors skip this crucial step.
+We take your family’s safety seriously and never bypass important measures such as this.

-Some sealing products such as polyurethane caulk, PVC glue, and primer leave your family’s health at risk while they cure.
-Their use should be avoided.
+Some sealing products, such as polyurethane caulk, PVC glue, and primer, leave your family’s health at risk while they cure.

 Yes, American Radon uses only the highest-quality materials in all our systems.